 Colonel Porter was promoted to the Newcastle Breweries board of directors in 1931.

-During the Second World War Newcastle Breweries encountered material shortages, and as a result brewed lower strength beers out of necessity.
-However the company refused to compromise the quality of Newcastle Brown Ale, which went unchanged, although productio by necessity represented just a small fraction of demand.
+Newcastle Breweries encountered material shortages during the Second World War, and as a result brewed lower strength beers out of necessity.
+However the company refused to compromise on the quality of Newcastle Brown Ale, which went unchanged, although sales were by necessity highly rationed.

 Colonel Porter was appointed chairman of Newcastle Breweries in 1955.